Schedule

 • PerformanceCounters Collects data from sys.dm_os_performance_counters.
 Collection can be customized, adding additional performance counters or collecting your own metrics with custom SQL.

-• SlowQueries (Not enabled by default) Captures queries that take longer than 1second (or custom) to run using extended events
+• SlowQueries (Not enabled by default) Captures queries that take longer than 1 second (or custom) to run using extended events

 • JobHistory Collects job execution data from msdb.dbo.sysjobhistory (just what’s new since the last collection)